-Whether or not Mr. Nascimento will face criminal charges in this accident will depend on the results of the investigation now being conducted by the District Attorney’s Office and Police.
+Whether or not the driver will face criminal charges in this accident will depend on the results of the investigation now being conducted by the District Attorney’s Office and Police.

 If prosecutors conclude the conduct of the driver was worse than mere negligence they can pursue a significantly more serious charge of Involuntary Manslaughter.
 Involuntary Manslaughter is rarely charged in cases arising out of motor vehicle collisions, but it does happen.
 For a detailed discussion of the relationship between Involuntary Manslaughter and Motor Vehicle Homicide read Commonwealth v.
 Jones, a decision by the Supreme Judicial Court